MacOS comes with Python pre-installed. But it's Python Version 2.7, which is now deprecated (abandoned by the Python developer community).

 .bash_profile in Bash (which is installed in MacOS by default):

-Or if you've installed ZSH (or OhMyZSH) like I have, you'll want to edit the
+If instead of using the Mac default Bash, you're using ZSH (or OhMyZSH) like I am, you'll want to edit the

 .zshrc file instead: